disneystreaming/smithy4s/modules/docs/src/01-overview/05-sharing-specs.md

 The Smithy4s build-plugins we provide out of the box automatically package the local specifications (used for code-generations) in the resulting jars so that downstream projects (internal and external) can use them.
 When doing so, Smithy4s abides by the same structure described above.

-Additionally, Smithy4s will also produce a smithy file containing a piece of metadata listing the namespace that was generated, so that downstream calls of Smithy4s can automatically skip the already-generated namespaces.I
+Additionally, Smithy4s will also produce a smithy file containing a piece of metadata listing the namespaces that for which code was generated.
+This way, downstream Smithy4s calls can automatically skip the already-generated namespaces.

 This does mean two things :